-Though there is only one rainwater harvesting recharge pit, its capacity is less than the groundwater recharge potential of the campus.
-We strongly advise that a 'Zero Rainwater Flow-out plan' be prepared for the campus.
+Though there are 5 rainwater harvesting recharge wells, their capacity is less than the groundwater recharge potential of the campus.
+We strongly advise that a 'Zero Rainwater Flowout plan' be prepared for the campus.
 This will recommend the number, types and location of groundwater recharge structures that can enable the campus to fully utilize its rainwater.